-I'm a digital designer living in Sydney, Australia.
+I'm a software engineer / designer living in Sydney, Australia.

 In my spare time, I like to code computer games.